delventhalz/browser-hash/README.md

 a little more pleasant to use.
 Hash strings, ArrayBuffers, and TypedArrays directly in the browser with zero dependencies or other overhead.

+> **⚠ WARNING: This library is not a security tool.**
+>
-Note that this library is not intended for cryptographic purposes.
-If you need cryptographically secure hashing, there are extra steps you may need to take which this library will not be suited for.
+> Browser-hash is not intended for cryptographic purposes and should not be
+> used as a substitute for proper security system design.

 ## Table of Contents